sara-sabr/ITStrategy/TeamMandate/JaysonProposal.md

 [Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html): Collaborate widely

 Due to the size of ESDC by leading key governmental initiatives we will greatly benefit ourselves.
-This will align us well with the collaborative goals promted by TBS, as well as assisting us in delivering world class services to Canadians by effeciently using government resources.
+This will align us well with the collaborative goals prompted by TBS, as well as assisting us in delivering world class services to Canadians by efficiently using government resources.

 ##### Example: